Atlanta's top bar talent anywhere you need it.

 The idea of thlmb-rowing a big party or get-together for your friends or co-workers is an exciting prospect.
 When it comes down to the logistics of your bar service, however, planning can become a nightmare.
 Thankfully, there's an easier, more efficient way to arrange for a stunning bar setup - bar rentals from Raising the Bar.
 When you hire RTB, you can rest easy knowing we have all the details covered.

-We are proud to offer the most streamlined bar rental services in Atlanta.
+We are proud to offer the most streamlined bar rental services in Atlanta, GA.
 Our doesn't just arrive at your location and start slinging drinks.

 Setting up your bar rental is important, of course, but we also handle all the requirements your bar may need: